mahmoodr/tvhplayer_wiki/User-Guide.md

 ## Overview

-TVHPlayer is a user-friendly application designed to provide seamless streaming of TV content.
-It integrates with TVHeadend, a popular open-source TV streaming server, to deliver live TV and recorded content to your devices.
+TVHPlayer is a user-friendly application designed for streaming and recording live TV content.
+It integrates with TVHeadend, a popular open-source TV streaming server, to deliver live TV to your devices and schedule recordings.

 ## Features